ontox-project/ontox-project.github.io/index.md

 ## Tools, Software and models

-We envison to share the tools, software and models developed in ONTOX here.
+We envision to share the tools, software and models developed in ONTOX here.
 Stay tuned to these pages for updates.
-These Github pages will also be used to share the documentation
+These Github pages will also be used to share the documentation.

 ## Links